laravel/docs/http-client.md

 <a name="timeout"></a>
 ### Timeout

 The `timeout` method may be used to specify the maximum number of seconds to wait for a response.
-By default, the HTTP client will timeout after 30 seconds:
+By default, the HTTP client will timeout after 30 seconds, In the example below, the timeout is set to 3 seconds:

     $response = Http::timeout(3)->get(/* ... */);